Kristina01111000/unichirsite/README.md

 to do:
 - new pictures -> still waiting, bring it up every week until it is done, he says they were taken, but have not been edited
-- Put meet dr w link over to right on the sidebar above make an appointment -> he might want it in the future, bring it up once a month
-- does he want the scorecard on this site too?

 About:
 - about us page was never finished, it still has lorem ipsum on it, not linked to anywhere on the site, what does he want to finish it?
+- Put meet dr w link over to right on the sidebar above make an appointment -> he might want it in the future, bring it up once a month
 - using sendinblue for emails -> they work

 List of unlisted pages: